 Another report indicated the rise in food prices in the previous year was 6%.
 Holy shit.

 Thanks- have not dropped by the Agonist for a while-- will visit more often.
 Good piece--yours and his.
-Grabbing what you can, as John Ruskin said, isn't any less wicked when you grab it with the power of your brains than with the power of your fists.
+Capitalism searches out the darkest corners of human potential, and mainlines them.

 I think that macro and meso inflations together combine as "fiscal" (government driven) inflation, whereas "micro" inflation may be characterised as a "monetary" (private banking sector driven) inflation.